ciberado/k8s-lab-based-training/0500-NETWORKING/070-dns/README.md

 kubectl delete ns demo-$USER
 ```

+## Additional information

+* This nice post about [the life of a DNS query in Kubernetes](https://www.nslookup.io/learning/the-life-of-a-dns-query-in-kubernetes/) contains details about the whole roundtrip made by any lookup request done by a pod.

 ## Appendix

 * Even if there is no DNS server up and running in the cluster, it is possible to find the IP of any `service` because they are all listed as environment variables (yes, yes, we know)